MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-HostedContentFilterPolicy.md

 The IncreaseScoreWithImageLinks parameter increases the spam score of messages that contain image links to remote websites.
 Valid values are:

 - Off: The setting is disabled.
 This is the default value, and we recommend that you don't change it.
 - On: The setting is enabled.
 Messages that contain image links to remote websites are given a higher spam score and therefore have a higher chance of getting marked as spam with SCL 5 or 6, and the X-header `X-CustomSpam: Image links to remote sites` is added to the message.
-Note that not all messages which matches the setting will be marked as spam.
+Not all messages that match this setting will be marked as spam.
 - Test: The action specified by the TestModeAction parameter is taken on the message.

 ```yaml